emsesp/action-automatic-releases/README.md

 1. [How to get help](#how-to-get-help)
 1. [License](#license)

-> **NOTE**: The `emsesp/GH-automatic-releases` repository is an automatically generated mirror of the [emsesp/GHactions](https://github.com/emsesp/GHactions) monorepo containing this action.
-Please file issues and pull requests over there.

 ## Usage Examples

 ### Automatically generate a pre-release when changes land on master